SW-g16/sw/documentation/domain-modelling.md

 DBpedia is used for the URIs of political parties and state actors, such as `dbr:United_States_Congress` and `dbr:Democratic_Party_(United_States)>`.
 DBpedia is also used for date of birth (`dbp:birthDate`), as foaf only has age and date of birth, not specifying the year.

 #### Constructed Semantic Data

 Combination of a variety of data sources is essential to our application.
 Large quantities of data fitting our ontology are constructed by querying the publicly available data of political entities.
-Currently, data for our ontology is drawn from the United States government at http:	//www.govtrack.us/api/v2, but there are plans to gather data from at least one additional source during the scope of this coursework as well.
-Currently, the data of the European Council is being considered.
+Currently, data for our ontology is drawn exclusively from GovTrack, but the possibility to combine with more sources remains open.
+We intend to gather data from at least one additional source within the scope of this coursework as well.

 ## Ontology